The complete guide to how to pay for solar panels

 Pay cash?
 Get a loan?
 Lease?
 PPA?
 There’s a lot of options.
 Learn how they all work here.

-So, you’re thinking about going solar.
-That’s great!
-Home solar is awesome and getting cheaper all the time, but it also comes with a pretty large price tag: the upfront cost is about what you might pay for a car.
-Figuring out how to pay for it is what this article is about.
+If your house is suitable and you're in a good location, solar panels can be one of the better financial investments that you make.
+Solar is getting cheaper all the time, but it does comes with a pretty big upfront price tag.
+Figuring out how to pay for solar is what this article is about.

 Here’s a pretty complete list of the different ways you can pay for solar panels:

 - Take out a traditional loan, such as a home equity loan or HELOC.

 - Get a “solar loan” from a loan provider that specializes in working with solar homeowners.

 - Get a lease or power purchase agreement (PPA).

 - Look for low income grants for solar.

 - Get a HomeStyle Energy Mortgage from Fannie Mae.